-Almost a year ago at Microsoft Inspire 2017, the company announced Microsoft 365, a whole new bundled subscription featuring a name perhaps too close to another’s.
+At Inspire 2017, Microsoft announced Microsoft 365, a new subscription bundle featuring a name perhaps too close sounding to another’s.
 The SaaS bundle’s name is similar to Office 365, and a Google search brings up more results for the more well-known product.
 That will change in time as more people search for Microsoft 365, but for now it is confusing if you’re not really sure what it is yet.

 So, what is Microsoft 365?

 At its most basic level, Microsoft 365 is a subscription service aimed at providing improved integration and security between Microsoft products.
 It comes bundled as Office 365, Windows 10 Pro, and Enterprise Mobility + Security (EMS).
 Microsoft says they saw a need for this service offering because clients complained about complexity and security frustrations.
 So, with Microsoft 365, customers get cloud services that can scale, as well as integrated device management and security.